-The University of Pittsburgh Medical Center, the Burroughs Welcome Fund and the University of Pittsburgh School of Medicine have partnered to form a new Physician Scientist Incubator to enrich the pool of MD-only (rather than MD-PhD) physicians who lead basic research laboratories.
-Residents and Fellows seeking careers built on preclinical research can apply for competitive Burroughs Wellcome Scholar spots supported by the Incubator.
-The Burroughs Wellcome Scholars will be eligible to receive:
+The University of Pittsburgh Medical Center, the Burroughs Welcome Foundation (BWF) and the University of Pittsburgh School of Medicine have partnered to create the Physician Scientist Incubator Program (PSIP).
+The current goal of the PSIP is to enrich the pool of MD/DO only (rather than MD/PhD) physicians who lead basic science research laboratories.
+The PSIP was designed to build the capacity of trainees to do innovative biomedical research and to translate research advances to the prevention, treatment, and understanding of disease.

-- A new online biostatistics course encompassing laboratory and clinical-based problem sets will enrich experimental design and analysis skills.
+- A PSIP biostatistics course encompassing laboratory and clinical-based problem sets will enrich experimental design and analysis skills.

 - BWF Scholars will participate in a yearly scientific retreat featuring expert speakers, workshops and trainee presentations.

-- PGY-equivalent stipend during research years (for those not receiving support from F- or T-32 grants)
+- PGY-equivalent research stipend during research years (for those not receiving support from F- or T-32 grants)

 - Eligibility for technician support on return to clinical training post research (additional application required)